HabiburRahman02/course_plus_client/README.md

 VITE_stripe_published_key=your-stripe-published-key-here

 💻 Project Setup & Run Instructions

 ✅ 1.
 Clone the Repository

 If using HTTPS:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/courseplus.git

 If using SSH:

-bash
-Copy
-Edit
 git clone git@github.com:your-username/courseplus.git

 👉 Replace your-username with your actual GitHub username.

 ✅ 2.
 Navigate to the Project Directory

-bash
-Copy
-Edit
 cd courseplus

 ✅ 3.
 Install Dependencies
 Run the following command to install all required packages:

-bash
-Copy
-Edit
 npm install

 ✅ 4.
 Create an .env File
 Create a .env file in the root directory and add the environment variables as mentioned above.

 ✅ 5.
 Start the Development Server

-bash
-Copy
-Edit
 npm run dev

 This will start the project at http://localhost:5173/ (or another available port).